ctrlaltdeleon/infinitygauntlet/journal/journal-2020.md

+# April 12, 2020

+- Gym!
+  - Freedom.

+# April 11, 2020

+- Helped around the house.
+- Thought of some video ideas dealing with city pop.
+- Gym!
+  - Freedom.

+# April 10, 2020

+- Gym!
+  - Freedom.

+# April 9, 2020

+- Working with `SonarLint` in `JavaScript`.
+  - MAJOR - S3404: Remove this "!==" check; it will always be true.
+Did you mean to use "!="?
+    - `"3" != 3` will return false because `JavaScript` will perform type coercion and compare values.
+    - `"3" !== 3` will return true because since they are different types, despite the value, it will never be equal.
+- What is type coercion in `JavaScript`?
+  - When the operands of an operator are different types, one of them will be converted to an "equivalent" value of the other operand's type.
+  - `boolean == integer` will cause the boolean to be converted to an integer.
+  - `false` becomes `0` and `true` becomes `1`.
+- Gym!
+  - Freedom.

+# April 8, 2020

+- Work.
+- Gym!
+  - Freedom.

+# April 7, 2020

+- Work.
+- Gym!
+  - Freedom.

+# April 6, 2020

+- Work.
+- Gym!
+  - Freedom.

+# April 5, 2020

+- Gym!
+  - Freedom.

+# April 4, 2020

+- Gym!
+  - Freedom.

+# April 3, 2020

+- Work.
+- Gym!
+  - Freedom.

+# April 2, 2020

+- Work.
+- Gym!
+  - Freedom.

+# April 1, 2020

+- Work.
+- Gym!
+  - Freedom.

 # March 31, 2020

+- Work.

 # March 30, 2020

+- Work.

 # March 29, 2020

+- Relaxed.

 # March 28, 2020

+- Relaxed.

 # March 27, 2020

+- Relaxed.

 # March 26, 2020

+- Work.

 # March 25, 2020